 - read any of the records stored in DPS

-The API is asynchronous - to receive error notifications, you need to use MESH.
+The API is asynchronous - when you submit data, it acknowledges receipt without validating or processing the data first.
+To receive error notifications, you need to use MESH.
 The following diagram illustrates the end-to-end process:

 The following describes the end-to-end process:

 - The ambulance trust system sends the ambulance data to the Ambulance Data Submission API.